Ogbunigwe: History

-Originally, the name Ogbunigwe had a singular spiritual meaning preceding the Biafra Civil War.
-The name meaning, "a killer in the heaven or the vast sky; heaven killer."
-This is believed to be why the Igbo scientists named their flagship invention the flying Ogbunigwe before disseminating the label to ground ordnance.
-Following the war, the name Ogbunigwe now has various meanings from "landmine" to "instrument that kills in multitudes."
+The name Ogbunigwe means “mass killer”, Following the war, the name Ogbunigwe now has various meanings from "landmine" to "instrument that kills in multitudes."
 The first type of Ogbunigwe to be produced and tested in combat was the rocket propelled surface to surface missile.
 It was designed as a surface to air missile to be used in defense against Nigerian MiG-15 fighters marauding the Enugu airport.
 Before the missile could be used successfully at its actual purpose as an anti aircraft missile, Nigerian troops captured Enugu where the missiles were being produced in October 1967.
 Following the fall of Enugu, a group of retreating Biafran soldiers were fighting rearguard action against a battalion of heavily armed Nigerian troops at the Ugwuoba bridge along the old Enugu-Awka road.
 As the ammunition of the Biafran troops was exhausted their commander ordered them, as a last resort, to adapt the use of the Ogbunigwe surface to air missile they were equipped with, by launching them horizontally at the enemy instead of vertically as designed for anti aircraft action.
 The effect was devastating and extensive.
 As a result of this incident, the missile was converted and utilised for the rest of the war as a surface-to-surface missile, and as a surface-to-ship missile during the Second Invasion of Onitsha.